Coney Island Hot Dog Stand

 Hot dog restaurant in Bailey, Colorado, U.S.

-Coney Island Colorado (commonly The Coney Island) in Bailey, Colorado, is a 1950s diner shaped like a giant hot dog, with toppings.
-The building has been called "the best example of roadside architecture in the state".
+Coney Island Colorado (commonly The Coney Island) is a 1950s diner shaped like a giant hot dog, with toppings.
+Located in Bailey, Colorado, the building has been called "the best example of roadside architecture in the state".

 The diner has indoor seating, courtyard seating and riverside picnic table seating.
 The bun is 35 ft long, and the hot dog 42 ft; the entire building weighs 18 ST.

+History

 It was originally built in 1966 on Colfax Ave. in Denver, named The Boardwalk at Coney Island.
 The first owner, Marcus Shannon had intended to start a chain of eateries around the concept, and obtained a patent for the design, but the eatery closed in 1969.

 In 1970, under new ownership, the stand was moved to the Rocky Mountain town of Aspen Park, along U.S. 285.
 Initially called Coney Island Dairy Land, it later dropped the last part of the name.
 Despite initial opposition, when it was put up for sale in 1999, a local campaign began to designate it a landmark and save it from destruction.
 The present owner purchased it for about $150,000 and added a state-of-the-art water purification system, a new secondary kitchen area and a complete restoration of the interior kitchen.

 The popularity of the stand was such that its last day open in Aspen Park, "the waiting line extended literally for miles".
-On March 18, 2006, to make way for a bank, the stand was moved again, 17 miles down U.S. Highway 285 to its present location in Bailey, close to Pike National Forest.
+On March 18, 2006, to make way for a bank, the stand was moved again, 17 miles down US 285 to its present location in Bailey, close to Pike National Forest.